 Courses with an MIIM or IDPT designation are offered by the Drexel University College of Medicine and are taught on a semester schedule (fall and spring).
-These courses are available in traditional (face-to-face), hybrid, and/or online formats.
+Courses are available in traditional (face-to-face), hybrid, and/or online formats.
 Some of these traditional courses and hybrid courses are offered as evening classes at locations on either the Center City Campus or the Queen Lane Campus.
+While many activities in online courses can be completed asynchronously (i.e., at times that you choose), some courses include synchronous activities that require students to join the class at specified days and times (as indicated in the course syllabus).

-At least 36.0 credits are required to complete the program and earn a Master's Degree in Infectious Disease.
+At least 36.0 credits are required to complete the program and earn a Master of Science in Infectious Disease.